They say courage doesn’t always roar. If we listen carefully though, everyone is battling something.

 And I know now, to never take for granted the struggles some people face, even when I can’t see them.

 For many years, I lived with what people would call an “invisible illness.”
 In the fall of 2012, I relapsed with Chronic Fatigue Syndrome and Lyme, my autonomic nervous system fell to shambles, and I developed POTS.
-For the first time in my life, I began to suffer from near-passing out episodes which led to daily panic attacks.
-If you have never had a panic attack, think suffocation.
-Think something very physical.
-Think something worse than even the fear of dying.
-This chronic, disabling anxiety went on for nearly a year and a half.
-At its worst, my kids were about two, six, and eight.
-I could hardly hold on, and my life became completely overwhelming.
+Exhaustion settled into every fiber of my being.
+For the first time in my life, I began to suffer from near-passing out episodes and panic attacks.
+Life became overwhelming.

 The thing is, we readily accept struggles when they are visual, when it involves great poverty or obvious physical pain (and let me never discount any of this!).
 But invisible illnesses, whether physical, mental or emotional, require courage too, and often that courage is never seen.